How to sharpen

 4. Check a burr

 After your knife gets a burr, sharpen the other parts.
-Sharpen the other side after you have a burr along the entire edge.
+Sharpen the other side after the knife has the burr along the entire edge.

 5. Sharpen the other side